 I combine my fundamental psychology training with my applied field experience to identify and untangle social and cultural factors affecting teamwork and creativity, particularly in multidisciplinary and/or multicultural teams.
-As of May 2013, I am an Associate Research Scientist at the University of Maryland's Center for Advanced Study of Language, studying culture, teamwork, and creativity, among other topics.
 I have developed expertise in several areas, including the social psychology of team creativity, knowledge diversity in teams, and cross-cultural psychology.
 My research on teams has been applied to science, engineering, and aerospace domains.
 I have collected and/or analyzed survey, experimental, interview, archival, social media, and audio-video observational data, using a variety of statistical and methodological techniques.
 In general, I also conduct applied psychology research in service of the nation on a range of topics.